 Chauncey Monte-Sano is an associate professor of history and social studies education at the University of Michigan.
 She holds a B.A. in American Studies from Yale and a Ph.D. from Stanford, where she was the first graduate of the re-constituted Ph.D. program in History Education.
 With Daisy Martin and Sam Wineburg, Chauncey was a founding member of the Stanford History Education Group.
 Her 2007 dissertation won the Larry Metcalf Award from the National Council of the Social Studies.
 Her scholarship has appeared in the Journal of American History, the American Educational Research Journal, Theory and Research in Social Education, Phi Delta Kappan, Journal of Learning Sciences, and Curriculum Inquiry.

-Abby Reisman is an Assistant Professor of Teacher Education at the Graduate School of Education at the University of Pennsylvania.
+Abby Reisman is an Associate Professor of Teacher Education at the Graduate School of Education at the University of Pennsylvania.
 She was formerly a visiting assistant professor at Teachers College, Columbia University and before that an Analyst at the National Center for Research on Evaluation, Standards, Student Testing (CRESST) at UCLA.
 She was the Project Director for "Reading Like a Historian" in San Francisco, the first extended history curriculum intervention in urban high schools.
 Her 2011 dissertation won the Larry Metcalf Award from the National Council of the Social Studies, and an article that emerged from this dissertation won the 2013 William Gilbert Award from the American Historical Association.
 She holds a B.A. in history from Brown University and taught high school humanities at the Institute for Collaborative Education in New York City.
 Her work has appeared in Cognition and Instruction (2012), the Journal of Curriculum Studies (2012), and Teachers College Record (2015).

 Björn Åstrand served from 2005-2011 as dean for Umeå School of Education at Umeå University, Sweden.
 After undergraduate studies at Uppsala University, he returned to northern Sweden to teach secondary school and to pursue doctoral work in history.
 His Ph.D. thesis, Torture and Painful Inquisition — Violence and Force in Late Medieval and Early Modern Swedish Jurisdiction, questioned one of the grand narratives of Swedish history through its combined use of traditional history together with legal history and history of ideas.
 More recently, Professor Åstrand turned his attention to teacher education.
 In 2007, he was appointed as expert to the Swedish government’s efforts to create a new model for teacher preparation.
 He has also chaired the European Network on Teacher Education Policy.